-- Select Use Custom Databases to specify external databases. - 1.
-Enter the database host, database type, database name, username, and password for the database that you created when you set up the database. - b.
+- 5. Configure database settings.
+You can use either an embedded or a custom database. - a.
+Choose the database type: - Leave the default setting of Use Embedded Database to have Cloudera Manager create and configure required databases.
+Make a note of the auto-generated passwords. - Select Use Custom Databases to specify external databases. - Enter the database host, database type, database name, username, and password for the database that you created when you set up the database.
+See the Creating Databases documentation for Sentry Server database requirements. - b.
 Click Test Connection to confirm that Cloudera Manager can communicate with the database using the information you have supplied.
 If the test succeeds in all cases, click Continue; otherwise check and correct the information you have provided for the database and then try the test again.
 (For some servers, if you are using the embedded database, you will see a message saying the database will be created at a later step in the installation process.)
-The Review Changes screen displays. - 6.
-Click Continue to start the service.

-- 7. Click Continue then click Finish.
-You are returned to the Home page. - 8.
+The Review Changes page displays. - 6.
+Click Continue then click Finish.
+You are returned to the Home page. - 7.
 Verify the new service is started properly by checking the health status for the new service.
-If the Health Status is Good, then the service started properly. - 9.
+If the Health Status is Good, then the service started properly. - 8.
 To use the Sentry service, begin by enabling Hive and Impala for the service.